puma13992/cinematography/README.md

   - Logged in users will find their profile on this page.
   - On the side of the profile card the user will find a drop down menu to edit their profile and/or change their password.
   - Their profile contains their username and a summary of the movies and glossary entries they have created.
-  - Below this summary, the user can find the movies and glossary entries they have created.
+  - Below this summary, the user can find the movies and glossary items they have created.

   ![Profile](/documentation/features/profiles-page-with-content.png)